-This BBC documentary from 2013 provides a tremendously accurate delineation of ‘average’ German daily life.
-It shows a high level of empathy for what drives Germany as a country and ‘average’ Germans.
-It is of particular interest for prospective students of the University of Erlangen-Nürnberg as it is set in Nürnberg (and you can see the central place of Erlangen at 0:09 of the video).
+This 2013 BBC documentary provides a highlyx accurate view of ‘average’ German daily life.
+It shows a high level of empathy for what drives Germany as a country and for ‘average’ Germans.
+It is of particular interest to prospective students of the University of Erlangen-Nürnberg as it is set in Nuremerg (Erlangen’s main square can bee seen at 0:09 of the video).

-Although one always have to consider, that such a documentary will use some cliches and simplify things, many observations are very to the point and get to the button of German culture and life.
+A documentary like this will of course include some clichés and will simplify things.
+Nonetheless, many of the observations are very much on point and get to the heart of German culture and life.

-Student observer have to keep in mind, that the ‘average’ German is rather about 40 years old and not in a student’s age, so the feature does not necessarily describe the life of German University students but their family background and the expectations international students might meet from ‘average’ Germans when they come to study here.
+Student should keep in mind, that the ‘average’ German here is around 40 years old so not a student.
+This means that the documentary does not necessarily show the life of German university students but their family background and what international students might experience with ‘average’ Germans when they come to study here.

 Studying in Germany

-- The most important site: A huge collection of helpful information by the German Academic Exchange Service.
+- The most important website: A huge collection of helpful information by the German Academic Exchange Service.

-- Another very comprehensive site “Studying in Germany” in several language (German, English, Chinese, Spanish, French, Italian, Tagalog, Portuguese, Polish, Albanian)
+- Another very comprehensive website “Studying in Germany” in several language (German, English, Chinese, Spanish, French, Italian, Tagalog, Portuguese, Polish, Albanian)